Thank you, baby Jesus, for Netflix.

 These little donuts seemed like a good idea, because blueberries are total health food and when you’re sick you need health food.
 It would basically be irresponsible of me not to eat each and every one of these donuts myself.

-They’re soft and cakey with little bursts of blueberry goodness throughout.
+These baked donuts are soft and cakey with little bursts of blueberry goodness throughout.
 I glazed them in a simple powdered sugar glaze, because I’m sorry, but it’s not a donut if it’s not covered in sugar.
+Speaking of which, you could totally toss these in a little powdered sugar instead of making a glaze.
+I love powdered sugar donuts!

 Glazed Blueberry Donuts